snapppay-challenges/sina-kafi/README.md

   - ### Cons

-    - Lifted page in the url and if you get more pages (ex: 10) then refresh the page you'll lose first 9 pages of contacts.
+    - Lifted page up in the url and if you get more pages (ex: 10) then refresh the page you'll lose first 9 pages of contacts.
     - Missing request cancelation.
     - Requesting for contacts list on navigating to the contact details page (WHY?).
     - All implementations in the first commit.
 Commit messages are not well structured.